davidchiles/YapTaskQueue/README.md

             // return true here if it's a queue that this handler understands and 'handles' return true
         }
-  // Or instead of checking the queue name in a black you can just use the broker name as the prefix to a queue.
+  // Or instead of checking the queue name in a closure you can just use the broker name as the prefix to a queue.
   // So in this case any actionItem that returns a queue starting with "handler1" like "handler1-queue2"

   let broker = try!
 YapTaskQueueBroker.setupWithDatabase(database, name: "handler1", handler: handler)